Congratulations to our graduates!

 Commencement is a university ceremony which recognizes academic achievement.
 Academic apparel is required for the University of Wisconsin-Platteville graduation ceremony.
 Official attire is ordered through the University Bookstore.
 Academic attire from third party providers may vary in quality, style, and color.

-Only honors bestowed by the University are included in the program and recognized during the ceremony.
 Undergraduate students who have completed 48 or more credits at UW-Platteville and who have earned a cumulative grade point average of 3.50 or higher wear gold honor cords.
 The honor cords are provided by the Office of the Registrar to eligible students.
-Undergraduate students whose cumulative grade point average is between 3.50 and 3.74 graduate Magna Cum Laude while undergraduate students whose cumulative grade point average is between 3.75 and 4.00 graduate Summa Cum Laude.
-Students walking early by petition will not have honors recognition.

 Student Organizations, Honor Organizations or Campus Programs

-Students who have qualified for membership in registered student organizations, honor organizations or campus programs (e.g. Office of Multicultural Student Affairs) during their studies at UW-Platteville may wear approved cords, stoles, sashes or pins.
+Students who have qualified for membership in registered student organizations, honor organizations, or campus programs, for example the Office of Multicultural Student Affairs, during their studies at UW-Platteville may wear approved cords, stoles, sashes or pins.
 Gold cords are reserved for university honors and may not be used for other purposes.

 Additional information, including an application form for organizations requesting approval for regalia, may be found in PioneerLink.
 Applications must be submitted no later than thirty days prior to commencement.
 A sub-committee appointed by the university commencement committee will review the request and the applicant will be notified of the decision.

-SPECIAL NOTE: Students may wear only one standard size stole/sash.
-If a student is eligible to wear both cords and a stole/sash, the student may wear both.
+Students may wear only one standard size stole or sash.
+If a student is eligible to wear both cords and a stole or sash, the student may wear both.